edwelker/website/content/posts/xslt-copy-copy-of.md

 ---
 Using XSLT to copy elements is extremely common when you’re transforming a source document of a certain type (XML, HTML, etc.) to the same type.
 Often, you need an exact copy of an element verbatim, but other times you need to selectively choose certain elements to copy and others to discard.
 XSLT makes this process quite elegant using it’s xsl:copy-of and xsl:copy elements.
 The following is a setp-by-step tutorial on how these elements are used.

 When you need an exact copy of an element and it’s children, you use the xsl:copy-of element, which makes an exact copy of the selected element and it’s children.
-Given the following XML data, which represents a (trivial) inventory of a store, let’s say you want an exact copy of any items with the name "XSLT”.
+Given the following XML data, which represents a (trivial) inventory of a store, let’s say you want an exact copy of any items with the name "XSLT".

 ```
 <pre lang="xml">